-At least one such company has submitted a public records request asking for Class 2 claim data which includes medical providers’ claims information.
+Such companies may submit public records requests asking for claims data which includes medical providers’ claims information.
 Since claimant information is considered public information pursuant to Chapter 119, Florida Statutes, the Receiver is obligated to provide the information.

 The decision of whether or not to accept the offer is entirely that of the claimant.
 The Receiver does not instruct, offer advice or make any comments to influence the claimant’s decision.
 Financial information regarding claims distributions and payments published on the Receiver’s website can assist the claimant in making an independent and informed decision regarding the sale of the claim.
 The purchase price being offered in exchange for the assignment may differ from the amount ultimately distributed in the receivership proceeding with respect to the claim.

 Once the claim has been properly assigned, the Receiver’s records will be permanently changed and the claimant will no longer have any title, interest or rights to the claim including future mailings and distributions, if they occur.
 The forms required to assign the claim are available here.

 Should you have any questions regarding this information or regarding the claim process, please visit our website at www.myfloridacfo.com/division/receiver or call Consumer Services at (800) 882-3054 (Florida calls only) or (850) 413-3132 (if outside of Florida).